NIXStats/nixstatsagent/README.md

 Agent360
 ==============

-360 Monitoring is a web service of monitoring and displaying statistics of your server performance.
+360 Monitoring is a web service that monitors and displays statistics of your server performance.

-This software is an OS-agnostic agent compatible with Python 2.7, 3.5 and 3.6.
+Agent360 is OS agnostic software compatible with Python 2.7, 3.5, and 3.6.
-It's been optimized to have a small CPU consumption and comes with an extendable set of useful plugins.
+It's been optimized to have low CPU consumption and comes with an extendable set of useful plugins.

 [![Build Status](https://github.com/plesk/agent360/workflows/Agent360-Test-And-Deploy/badge.svg?branch=master)](https://github.com/plesk/agent360/actions/workflows/test-and-deploy.yml)